tpersp/EchoMosaic/IDEAS.md

 - [ ] Add ability to show movie files, like mp4, mpv, and other common movie media file types.

+- [ ] Add ability to save AI image gen presets, so user don't need to remember different settings for each type of image.

 ---